prowebber/pure_image/README.md

 $result = $pimage->getResult();
 ```

-This will return a numeric array with details for each image processed.
-The array is built
+This will return a array with details for each image processed.
+If you specified a unique ID for each
+image, the response array will be keyed by that ID.
+If you __did not__ specify an ID for each image the
+response array start at `0` and will increment for each additional image output.
+So requesting `$result[0]` will
-chronologically so requesting `$result[0]` will return the [debug](#debug) info for that image.
+return the [debug](#debug) info for that image.
 &nbsp;